Why join the course?

 - A consideration of the differences between primary, derived primary and secondary sources.

-- An understanding of the importance of knowing who made a document and why and how they were created.
+- An understanding of the importance of knowing who made a document and why and how they were created. *A key challenge of genealogy – finding the right person among a number of possible candidates, with ever-changing spellings of surnames – will be considered.

 - Lateral ways to approach research including the FAN/cluster technique and mind mapping.